juliansufl/capstone_project4/README.md

 ### XGBoost Classifier Implementation

-For modeling we will use a the Extreme Gradient Boost Classifier (XG-Boost).
+For modeling we will use a the Extreme Gradient Boost Classifier (XGBoost).
 This method has emsembles from decision tree models, that added trees one by one to emsemble and fit the correct error of prediction that are made for each run by prior models.
 This kind of models as know as a boosting.

 As we implement a model, this run by default parameters but this kind change by using a parameter tuning.
 This is the common parameters.